simpleanalytics/blog/_posts/2022-10-03-everything-you-need-to-know-about-deceptive-design.md

 rely on mechanisms that "subvert user intent," "confuse users," "manipulate users," and "undermine user autonomy."
 This paper also features a lengthy and exhaustive classification of deceptive patterns, such as obfuscation, nagging, and camouflage advertising.
 This list is good to keep in mind to avoid using deceptive design yourself.

 Additionally, user research can help you spot misunderstandings.
 You could uncover something unexpected by conducting user tests and interviews on your own product.
 It's an excellent way to discover what people really understand about your product.
 It's an opportunity to find out if anything is unclear, frustrating, or pressuring and if you are in any way benefiting from a lack of understanding on your users' part.

+**Carlo Cilento:**
+I believe being observant and not copying what others are doing is a good start.
+It's easy to be influenced by all the UIs you see around and use yourself daily.
+Still, when those UIs incorporate dark patterns, you might develop something deceptive in your work without even noticing.
+Searching for examples of deceptive designs can help you be critical of what you see and careful about design choices.
+And, of course, user feedback also helps with avoiding those pitfalls.
+Not being evil also helps, but that's a given.

 You can follow Clo's work via her newsletter[  Digital Wellness](https://thistooshallgrow.com/newsletter).
 She's also active[  on Twitter](https://twitter.com/Clo__S).